-I don’t want to sound bossy but you need to make this recipe and save some leftovers.
+I don’t want to sound bossy but you need to make this slow cooker pulled pork with apples and onions!
+Make a big batch and save some leftovers.
 You will need them for the next recipe.
 Want a hint?
 What’s that yummy starchy vegetable you can see in the background of the pictures?
 YES!
 Stay tuned!

 - 1 tbsp paprika

 - 3 onions sliced